semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

         - run: semgrep ci
           env:
             # Connect to Semgrep App through your SEMGREP_APP_TOKEN.
-            # Make sure you have generated a token from Semgrep App > Settings
+            # Generate a token from Semgrep App > Settings
-            # and you have added it to your GitHub secrets.
+            # and add it to your GitHub secrets.
             SEMGREP_APP_TOKEN: ${{ secrets.SEMGREP_APP_TOKEN }}

             # Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds):